awsdocs/aws-cdk-guide/v2/getting_started.md

 The AWS CDK includes the CDK Toolkit \(also called the CLI\), a command line tool for working with your AWS CDK apps and stacks\.
 Among other functions, the Toolkit provides the ability to do the following:
 + Convert one or more AWS CDK stacks to AWS CloudFormation templates and related assets \(a process called *synthesis*\)
-+ Deploy your stacks to an AWS account
++ Deploy your stacks to an AWS account and Region

 The AWS CDK includes a library of AWS constructs called the AWS Construct Library, organized into various modules\.
 The library contains constructs for each AWS service\.
 The main CDK package is called `aws-cdk-lib`, and it contains the majority of the AWS Construct Library\.
 It also contains base classes like `Stack` and `App` that are used in most CDK applications\.